 There are many plastic clays that swell considerably when water is added to them and then shrink with the loss of water.
-Pavements constructed on these clays (such as if thicker clays are encountered or if clayey back fills are used) are subjected to large uplifting forces caused by the swelling.
+Pavements constructed on these clays are subjected to large uplifting forces caused by the swelling.

 In the characterization of a pavement site, two major factors that contribute to potential shrink-swell problems must be considered.
 Problems can arise if a) the soil has expansive and shrinkage properties and b) the environmental conditions that cause moisture changes to occur in the soil.